 How your parents can help

-Here are some practical ways your parents can help:
+Here are some practical ways your parents can show support:

-- Helping arrange visits or phone calls from family and friends
+Helping you arrange visits or phone calls from family and friends

-- Staying by your side when you feel sick to your stomach
+Staying by your side when you feel sick

 Talking with your parents

 You may find that your relationship with your parents has changed.
 Although it may be difficult, it’s important to try to talk with your parents about these changes.
 Here are some tips for you: